 Hama-rikyu is a large skewed square (in north-south terms, a diamond), its south-eastern side flanking the Sumida River, just before the river meets Tokyo Bay.
 Its 25 hectares (62 acres) contain a lot to wander through.

 To enter the garden, whether at its north-west Naka-no-gomon ("Inner Gate") or its main northern Otemon ("Main Gate"), you cross a bridge over the moat that runs along its NE and SE sides.
 (If you have baggage, you can leave it at the Garden Administration Office at the Otemon Gate.)

 The first thing you will see upon entering the Otemon gate is the 300 year pine on your left.
 This sprawling tree, said to have been planted by Shogun Ienobu when he renovated the gardens, is propped up on frames and meticulously tended.

 Just beyond it, over a bridge over the Inner Moat, are the Flower Field and Peony Garden.
 Just beyond them are the Inabu Shrine and the Plum Grove.
 And just past the Plum Grove at the eastern tip of the gardens is the Tokyo Bay Waterbus Landing.

 Between the Otemon and Naka-no-mon gates is the site of what was the Enryokan reception lodge.
 It was here that the Imperial family used to receive guests.

-Said to be the first ever Western-style stone building built in Japan, Ulysses S. Grant, the 18th President of the United States (1869-1877) stayed here for two months.
+The Enryokan is said to be the first ever Western-style stone building built in Japan.
+Ulysses S. Grant, the 18th President of the United States (1869-1877), stayed here for two months.

 South of the Enryokan site and of the Naka-no-mon gate is a wild grassy field, and just south of that is one of the duck ponds, the Shinsen-za kamoba, the view from the outside purposely restricted to keep the ducks unaware.